 Thiermann, A.B. and Handsaker, A.L.
 (1985).
 Experimental infection of calves with Leptospira interrogans serovar hardjo: Conjunctival versus intravenous route of exposure.
 American Journal of Veterinary Research.
 46: 329‑331.

-veterinary importance by restriction endonuclease analysis.
-In: The present
+of veterinary importance by restriction endonuclease analysis.
+In: The

 Thiermann, A.B., Handsaker, A.L., Foley, J.W. and White, F.H.
 (1986).
 Reclassification of North American leptospiral isolates belonging to serogroups Mini and Sejroe by restriction endonuclease analysis.
 American Journal of Veterinary Research.
 47: 61‑66.

 Thompson, J.C.
 (1986).
 Morphological changes in red blood cells of

 calves caused by Leptospira interrogans

 Tooloei M, Abdollapour G, Karimi H, Hasanpor A (2008), Prevalence of Serum Antibodies Against Six Leptospira Serovars in Sheep in Tabriz, Northwestern Iran, Journal of Animal and Veterinary Advances 7: 450-455